raspersc2/queens-sc2/README.md

 queens-sc2 was created to allow zerg authors to rapidly develop a bot without being encumbered by queen management.
 Using policies that can be updated at any time `queens-sc2` provides a lot of flexibility, whether that would be aggressive nydus play, defensive queens or a mass creep style

+## sharpy-sc2 support
+Thanks to [lladdy](https://github.com/lladdy), `queens-sc2` can now also be integrated with [sharpy-sc2](https://github.com/DrInfy/sharpy-sc2).
+See [here](./queens_sc2/sharpy/README.md) for documentation and example code.

+Otherwise the rest of this readme assumes integration with `python-sc2`

+# Setting up `queens-sc2` to work with `python-sc2`
 ## Prerequisites
-It is expected the user has already installed [python-sc2](https://github.com/BurnySc2/python-sc2), `queens-sc2` also relies on numpy and scipy.
+It is expected the user has already installed [python-sc2](https://github.com/BurnySc2/python-sc2), `queens-sc2` also relies on numpy and scipy (any modern version is fine).

 ## Getting started
 Clone or download this repository and put the `queens_sc2` directory in your bot folder like so: